NazaGonella/nazagonella.github.io/posts/utf-encoding/utf-encoding.md

 Based on these equivalences the standard also defines *Unicode normalization*, to make sure that text sequences have the same code point equivalence.
 You can read more on types of normalization in this [article](https://mcilloni.ovh/2023/07/23/unicode-is-hard/) by Marco Cilloni.

-[^1]: This doesn't mean all code points are assigned, some space is reserved for future use.
+[^1]: This doesn't mean all code points are assigned.
 [^2]: One of the major benefits of using UTF-8 is backwards compatibility with ASCII.

 </article>